Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Results

-\begin{remark}[Expander graphs] Let $G = (V, E)$ be \revision{an undirected} graph with vertex set $V = [N]$ and let $A$ be the \revision{(symmetric)} adjacency matrix of $G$ with \revision{real} eigenvalues $\mu_1, \ldots, \mu_N$ ordered from largest to smallest with respect to magnitude.
+\begin{remark}[Expander graphs] Let $G = (V, E)$ be an undirected graph with vertex set $V = [N]$ and let $A$ be the (symmetric) adjacency matrix of $G$ with real eigenvalues $\mu_1, \ldots, \mu_N$ ordered from largest to smallest with respect to magnitude.
 Assuming that $G$ is $k$-regular, we have $\mu_1 = k$.
 Furthermore, if $W$ is the random walk matrix for $G$, then $W = A / k$ and it can be seen that $\lambda(W) = |\mu_2| / k$.
 If $|\mu_2|$ is much smaller than $k$, then $\lambda(W) \approx 0$, and $W$ can be thought of as a \emph{spectral perturbation} of the complete graph in light of Remark \ref{remark:spectral_density_homogenous}.
 Graphs for which $|\mu_2|$ is much smaller than $k$ are known as \emph{expanders}.
-Various families of random graphs, such as random regular graphs or Erd\H{o}s-R\'{e}nyi graphs, are known to be expanders \cite{erdos_renyi_eigenvalues1,regular_eigenvalues2,regular_eigenvalues1,friedman08}. \end{remark}

-\begin{remark}[Comparisons between density measures] Since $\theta(W)$ depends only on pairwise interactions whereas $\lambda(W)$ utilizes the global structure of $W$, it is natural to expect that $\lambda(W)$ is a stronger measure of density.
+Various families of random graphs, such as random regular graphs or Erd\H{o}s-R\'{e}nyi graphs, are known to be expanders \cite{erdos_renyi_eigenvalues1,regular_eigenvalues2,regular_eigenvalues1,friedman08}. \end{remark} \begin{remark}[Extremal values of density measures] When $W = I_N$ (the $N \times N$ identity matrix), $\lambda(W)$ and $\theta(W)$ attain a maximum value of 1.
+On the other hand, the choice $W = \frac{\mathbf{11}^\top}{N}$ attains the minimum of both, with $\lambda(W) = 0$ and $\theta(W) = \frac{1}{\sqrt{N}}$. \end{remark} \begin{remark}[Comparisons between density measures] Since $\theta(W)$ depends only on pairwise interactions whereas $\lambda(W)$ utilizes the global structure of $W$, it is natural to expect that $\lambda(W)$ is a stronger measure of density.
 To see this more formally, let us suppose for simplicity that $W$ is a symmetric, irreducible matrix.
 All eigenvalues of $W$ are real, and suppose we write them as $\mu_1, \ldots, \mu_N$ so that $\mu_i^2 \ge \mu_j^2$ when $i \le j$.
 Since $W$ is row-stochastic, the Perron-Frobenius theorem implies that $\mathbf{1}$ is the unique eigenvector of $W$ with eigenvalue $\mu_1 = 1$.
-All other eigenvectors of $W$ are \revision{orthogonal} to $\mathbf{1}$ by the symmetry of $W$, so $\lambda(W) = \mu_2^2$.
-On the other hand, properties of the Frobenius norm imply that
+All other eigenvectors of $W$ are orthogonal to $\mathbf{1}$ by the symmetry of $W$, so {$\lambda(W)^2 = \mu_2^2$}.
+On the other hand, properties of the Frobenius norm imply that $\theta(W)^2 = \frac{1}{N} \sum_{i \in [N]} \mu_i^2 \le \mu_2^2 + 1/N = \lambda(W)^2 + 1/N$.
+Hence, if $N$ is large and $\lambda(W)$ is small, $\theta(W)$ must be small as well. \end{remark}